 The city's February financial plan forecast for fiscal 2018 totals \$87.4 billion, approximately 4% above actual fiscal 2017 spending.
 The forecast includes an operating deficit at the end of fiscal 2018, with prepayment of future year expenditures of \$2.6 billion compared to prepayments into fiscal 2018 from prior years of \$4.2 billion.
-Fitch anticipates the level of prepayments to future years will increase by the end of fiscal 2018 to be consistent with prior fiscal year-end levels.
+However, Fitch anticipates the level of prepayments to future years will increase by the end of fiscal 2018 to be consistent with prior fiscal year-end levels.

 The fiscal 2019 preliminary budget totals \$88.7 billion, approximately 1.4% above projected fiscal 2018 spending.
-It includes budgetary reserves of \$1.25 billion as well as the use of \$2.6 billion in projected fiscal 2018 operating surplus to prepay expenses.
+It includes budgetary reserves of \$1.25 billion as well as the \$2.6 billion in prepayments mentioned above.

 Out-year budget gaps through the financial plan period (ending fiscal 2022) are small at about 1%-2% of spending annually.
-Fitch believes the city's expectation of a combination of moderate revenue growth, largely generated by employment gains, and only modest employee wage increases through the financial plan period may be somewhat optimistic.
+Fitch believes the city's expectation of moderate revenue growth, largely generated by employment gains, and only modest employee wage increases through the financial plan period may be somewhat optimistic, resulting in a possible understatement of future budget gaps.
 Fitch's rating assumes that any budgetary gaps will be addressed promptly and in a fiscally sustainable manner, as they have been historically.